Do you need a dose of the best Corey Martinez BMX videos in your life?

 Back in 2011, Corey Martinez was welcomed to Etnies with a welcome video called Better Late Than Never.

-Even though this video is over a decade old at this point, it is amazing to see how well the riding still holds up to the current standards of today.
+Even though this video is over a decade old at this point, it is amazing to see how well the riding still holds up to today’s standards.

 Corey has always been an absolutely amazing rider who is at the forefront of BMX progression and this video is a great example of this.